How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 A question legal heirs most often ask is:

-The short answer is “No“, in Pakistan, no tax is levied on inherited property or assets.
-The country does not have an inheritance tax, so beneficiaries and heirs are not required to pay any tax on the property.
+The short answer is “No.” In Pakistan, no tax is levied on inherited property or assets.
+The country does not have an inheritance tax, which means that beneficiaries and heirs do not have to pay any tax on the property.

-Inheritance refers to the process by which a person inherits property from deceased properties.
+Inheritance refers to the process by which a person inherits property from a deceased person.

 For instance, when a mother, father, or spouse passes away.
 You may need to transfer the property into your name.

-For that, we here discuss Real Property meaning real estate/property transfer to successors.
+For that, we discuss real property, which means real estate/property transfer to successors.

 It’s important to note that you can transfer property to any individual who is alive and of sound mind.